OCC provides opportunities for continuous professional development centered on patient care, practice enhancement and lifelong learning.

 Component 3 | Cognitive Assessment

 Pass one or more psychometrically valid and proctored examinations that assess your specialty medical knowledge, as well as core competencies in the provision of health care.
+Please refer to page 50 of the BOS Handbook for more details.
+Note: Some specialty boards may have additional requirements.

 Component 4 | Practice Performance Assessment and Improvement